Several types of “employment” are discussed below:

 Optional practical training after graduation is designed to permit international students to gain practical experience in their major field of study.
 The Department of Homeland Security (DHS) permits international students to gain this experience during the year following their graduation.

 Most international students find employment with a U.S. institution or company.
-Students who obtain permission to engage in practical training after graduation remain in F-1 student status, but may work legally and earn a salary.
+Students who obtain permission to engage in practical training after graduation remain in F-1 student status, but may work legally and be paid for their work.

 The DHS requires international students to work in a position that is directly related to their major and commensurate with their educational level.
 Students who major in computer science may work at Intel or in the Information Technology Department of Nike, for example, but they must be employed as programmers or systems analysts, for example (not as a receptionist).
 Students who major in art may work at an art gallery, a museum, a graphic design company, or in the art department of Nike.

-In April 2008, the Department of Homeland Security made important changes to the OPT rule.
-First, students are allowed a maximum of 90 days of unemployed time during their year of OPT employment eligibility.
-Second, students majoring in the fields of Science, Technology, Engineering & Math (the so-called STEM degrees) are eligible to apply for 17 months of additional OPT beyond the usual 12 month limit.
-Finally, students are now allowed to apply for post-completion OPT up to 60 days after their completion of studies.
+In March 2016, the Department of Homeland Security made important changes to the OPT rule regarding the STEM Extension.
+Students majoring in the fields of Science, Technology, Engineering & Math (the so-called STEM degrees) are eligible to apply for 24 months of additional OPT beyond the usual 12 month limit.
+The list of STEM fields that qualify for this extension can be found here.

-To qualify for optional practical training after graduation, F-1 students must apply within the following time period: no more than 90 days prior to graduation and no more than 60 days after graduation.
-Application is made through the Office of International Students and Scholars (ISS), which forwards applications to the Department of Homeland Security offices in Lincoln, Nebraska for adjudication.
+To qualify for optional practical training after graduation, F-1 students must apply within the following time period: no more than 90 days prior to their I-20 end date and no more than 60 days after their I-20 end date.
+Application is made through the International Students and Scholars (ISS) office, and then adjudicated by U.S. Citizenship and Immigration Services.
 Approval often takes two to three months, so students are encouraged to apply early.
 For application procedures, go to Applying for Optional Practical Training.

 Lewis & Clark